-We know plenty of people in Portland are using zinc sulfate on their roofs, because we see the white powder spread all over ridge lines and underneath drain areas.
-It might seem like an inexpensive, easy solution, but it’s going to cost you in the long run.
+We know plenty of people in Portland are using zinc sulfate on their roofs because we see the white powder spread all over ridgelines and underneath drain areas.
+While zinc sulfate cost is an inexpensive, easy solution, but it’s going to cost you in the long run.

 1. It’s dangerous

 We can most likely blame the zinc sulfate craze on its price.
 A homeowner grabs an inexpensive bag of it and thinks, my roof isn’t too high of a slope- this should be easy!
 But remember: 98% of roof accidents don’t happen on the roof.
 They happen during the transition on and off the ladder.
 These do-it-yourselfers are breaking hips, necks, and arms, and really disrupting their lives.

 The thing is, zinc sulfate doesn’t even clean evenly.
 We get calls nine months after a homeowner has spread it around telling us that the whole roof is streaked!
 It might really clean in one spot, but it’s overgrown in another.

 3. It doesn’t really work